1993–94 Wisconsin Badgers men's basketball team: Season summary

-Griffith debuted in spectacular fashion in the season opener versus UW-Milwaukee, posting 27 points, 12 rebounds and six assists in 32 minutes of a 106-84 win.
+Griffith debuted in spectacular fashion in the season opener versus UW-Milwaukee, posting 27 points, 12 rebounds and six assists in 32 minutes of a 106–84 win.
 The team scored 100 points the next game as well, a win at Loyola Marymount.
 The Badgers went undefeated through the non-conference schedule, which included a road win over reigning SWC champion Texas Tech and a home win over ranked rival Marquette.
-In early January, 11-0 Wisconsin ascended to No. 12 in the country, its highest ranking ever in the AP Poll, following a home victory over Ohio State.
+In early January, 11–0 Wisconsin ascended to No. 12 in the country, its highest ranking ever in the AP Poll, following a home victory over Ohio State.

-A visit to No. 18 Minnesota the next game resulted in the team's first loss, 90-53.
-Wisconsin bounced back to beat Glenn Robinson and No. 9 Purdue, 75-69, in a tense matchup of Top 15 teams.
+A visit to No. 18 Minnesota the next game resulted in the team's first loss, 90–53.
+Wisconsin bounced back to beat Glenn Robinson and No. 9 Purdue, 75–69, in a tense matchup of Top 15 teams.
 Then the Badgers began to succumb to the rigors of the Big Ten.

-Two weeks later, Griffith injured his knee and missed two games, starting with a February 2nd rematch with Michigan State.
-Led by Finley's 32 points, 11 rebounds and five assists, the Badgers blew out the Spartans, 87-62, to move to 14-3 (5-3) on the season.
-However, Griffith would miss two more games with back spasms while the team slipped to 6-6 in conference.
+Two weeks later, Griffith injured his knee and missed two games, starting with a February 2 rematch with Michigan State.
+Led by Finley's 32 points, 11 rebounds and five assists, the Badgers blew out the Spartans, 87–62, to move to 14-3 (5-3) on the season.
+However, Griffith would miss two more games with back spasms while the team slipped to 6–6 in conference.
 Minnesota remained a thorn in its side, blowing out Wisconsin for a second time.
-The Gophers outscored the Badgers 199-132 in two games.
+The Gophers outscored the Badgers 199–132 in two games.

-Riding a four-game losing streak into a matchup with the Fab Five and No. 3 Michigan at the Field House, Wisconsin responded with a resounding 71-58 victory on March 2, 1994.
+Riding a four-game losing streak into a matchup with the Fab Five and No. 3 Michigan at the Field House, Wisconsin responded with a resounding 71–58 victory on March 2, 1994.
 The monumental win essentially saved the team's NCAA Tournament aspirations.
 The unranked Badgers dropped two of their final regular season games on the road to finish with a losing conference record, yet still received a bid to the Big Dance.

 Postseason

-Wisconsin earned a No. 9 seed in the NCAA Tournament's West Region and faced No. 8 seed Cincinnati in a first round game in Ogden, Utah.
-Finley and Griffith pitched in 22 points apiece and the Badgers got nine points in 16 minutes from freshman Jalil Roberts to outlast the Bearcats, 80-72.
+Wisconsin earned a No. 9 seed in the NCAA Tournament's West Region and faced No. 8 seed Cincinnati in a first round game in OgdenUtah.
+Finley and Griffith pitched in 22 points apiece and the Badgers got nine points in 16 minutes from freshman Jalil Roberts to outlast the Bearcats, 80–72.
 "We were fighting uphill all the way," Cincinnati head coach Bob Huggins said following the game.

-In the second round, the team lost a fast-paced duel to Missouri, the West Region's No. 1 seed, 109-96.
+In the second round, the team lost a fast-paced duel to Missouri, the West Region's No. 1 seed, 109–96.
 Finley scored a career-high 36 points, but the usually dependable Wisconsin defense was torched by the Tigers' 68 percent shooting.
 Webster added a season-best 27 points to seven assists and no turnovers in his final game as a Badger.